sapegin/blog.sapegin.me/source/en/all/why-fledermaus.md

 * Springhare: Python based gallery engine, unfinished (the project was too big for one developer with limited time).
 * Others that I don’t remember.

-Experience with other engines have taught me how an engine shouldn’t be implemented.
+Experience with other engines has taught me how an engine shouldn’t be implemented.

 Usual site engine is a massive piece of code that’s optimized for a few the most popular use cases.
-But if you want anything else you have to suffer.
-It’s either too hard or not possible at all.
+But if you want something else you have to suffer: it’s either too hard or not possible at all.
 Often you end up with an ugly unstable code that breaks after every engine update.

 It’s like in Joe Armstrong’s [famous saying](http://www.johndcook.com/blog/2011/07/19/you-wanted-banana/) about object-oriented programming: